Skip to main content

 • Is the package retained somewhere it can be found, explained, and reused later?

-Use the same template fields, but emphasise different evidence depending on the decision.
+Use the same template fields, but emphasize different evidence depending on the decision.

 Supplier review package